seek-oss/braid-design-system/README.md

 ## Setup

-> This guide is currently optimised for usage with [sku](https://github.com/seek-oss/sku).
+> This guide is currently optimised for usage with [sku](https://github.com/seek-oss/sku), since it's configured to support Braid out of the box.
 If your project has a custom build setup, you'll need some extra guidance from project contributors to configure your bundler.

 In your sku project, first install this library: